What's Your Ayurvedic Hair Type?

 Characteristics: Hair Thinning, Hair Loss, Loss of Color

 The pitta dosha is responsible for the metabolic activity in hair.
-This includes the production of the hair proteins and pigment.
-When healthy, pitta type hair tends to be medium in thickness and straight in character.
+This includes the production of hair proteins and pigment.
+When healthy, pitta-type hair tends to be medium in thickness and straight in character.
 When pitta is out of balance, these factors start to change and can lead to premature thinning and loss of color.
 In some cases, when the pitta imbalance is high, there is actual hair loss or balding.
-Pitta type imbalances typically have inflammation associated with them, which can cause damage to both the structure and color of the hair.
-Pitta imbalances can lead to inflammation along different parts of the hair shaft and the root, which eventually results in thinning of the hair.
+Pitta-type imbalances typically have excess heat associated with them, which can cause damage to both the structure and color of the hair.

 When thinking about the connection between hair and skin, pitta imbalances in the hair can be accompanied by redness, irritation, or scaling of the skin next to the hair.

 Characteristics: Thick, Heavy, Oily, Lifeless

 The kapha dosha is responsible for the strength, structure, and lubrication of hair.
 Kapha-type hair is viewed as the most desirable when in balance as it is lustrous, thick, full, and shiny.
 However, when kapha is out of balance the hair becomes too oily, too thick, and appears heavy.
 If the imbalance is more pronounced, there can be a sweaty and greasy look to it.